Removing chambers in Bruhat-Tits buildings: Local-to-global type results for buildings with chambers missing

 We now assume until the end of this section that $X$ is simply connected and endowed with a free action of a countable group $\G$ with compact quotient, and denote by $q_*$ the projective order of $X$.

 \begin{definition} Assume that every link of $X$ is a non-degenerate spherical building with chambers missing of type $A_2$ (in particular $q_*(X)$ is an integer).
 We call \emph{extension invariant of $(X,\G)$} the finite labelled graph $O_{X,\G}$ defined as follows. \begin{enumerate} \item Let $E_0$ be the set of $\G$-orbit of (non-oriented) edges of $X$ which are incident to at most $q_*(X)$ chambers in $X$.
+(We think of elements in $E_0$ as middle thirds segments in their corresponding edge in $X$.)
 We let $V$ be the set of (equivariant) vertices corresponding to $E_0$ with natural boundary map, and associate an integer label equal to $q_*(X) - v+1\geq 1$ to edges in $E_0$, where $v$ is the chamber valency of the given edge orbit in $X$.

 \item For any two distinct vertices $u,v\in V$ correspond to the same $\G$ orbit, so that $u$ and $v$ may be viewed as vertices of some link $L$ of $X$, we associate an edge between $u$ and $v$ if and only at least 5 edges separate $u$ from $v$ in $L$.
 This set of edges is denotes $E_1$. \end{enumerate} The extension invariant $O_{X,\G}$ is the finite graph $(V,E_0\cup E_1)$.
 Edges in $E_0$ (resp. $E_1$) are said to be of type 0 (type 1).
 We omit the labeling of edges of $E_0$ when the label is 1, and draw a double edge when the label is 2. \end{definition}